Feeling a Gap in Your Smile? Dental Implants Could Be Your Answer.

 This is the “quiet” but super important part of the process.
 Over the next few months, your jawbone will naturally grow around and fuse with the implant post in a process called osseointegration.
 This makes the implant incredibly strong and stable, just like a real tooth root.

 You won’t have a gap in your smile during this time.
-We’ll provide a temporary tooth so you can still eat and smile while you heal.
+We’ll provide a temporary tooth so you can continue eating and smiling while you heal.

 Step 5: Attaching the Final Tooth

 Once your implant is fully fused and strong, you’re ready for the final step!
 We’ll attach the abutment to the implant.
 Then, we’ll secure your custom-made crown, bridge, or denture on top.
-This new tooth will blend in perfectly with your smile in every way.
-From there, you simply care for it like a natural tooth and enjoy a full, functional smile again.
+This new tooth will blend seamlessly with your smile.
+From there, you care for it as you would a natural tooth and enjoy a full, functional smile again.

 Patient Review